 (Fees subject to change)

 This course takes you on three journeys into the unknown.

 - Ecological Footprints & Biodiversity

 The "Waiting for the Wind" forum provides a discussion area shared by the class on any topic.
 “Rendezvous” forums allow students to submit and comment on specific assignments related to ecotourism issues.
 Three Journey Logs will represent the final presentation of the students' insights and understanding of the issues.
 Three texts are required.

-Prerequisite: Course 1, Introduction to Ecotourism Planning and Management.
+Prerequisite: Course 1, Introduction to Ecology and Sustainable Tourism Planning and Management.